yanm0402/bddreordering/README.md

 2) using "chmod +x auto" directly adding permission of the executable already in the repo

    then example command: "./auto adder8.pla adder8.blif" to see the result

+This project is tested in Ubuntu 24.04.1 LTS